MileHacker Logo

 • Duty-free shopping.

-• Lounges and other services for a comfortable waiting time.
+• Lounges and further services for a comfortable waiting time.

 Car Rental Return

 If you rented a car through services like DiscoverCars.com, allow extra time for the return process at the airport or city rental office.
-Check for any specific instructions from your rental company regarding fuel levels and vehicle inspection.
+Check for any specific instructions from your the company you are renting from regarding fuel levels and vehicle inspection.

 Considerations